Riddle for the Ages

 - What was in the Christmas present from her parents that Temperance finally opens at the end of a Bones Christmas Episode?

-- Despite what those less observant would claim, almost all mysteries of LOST were eventually answered by the show's end (though they may not have been the answers people would like).
-However, the identity of the shooters in the second outrigger ("The Little Prince", Season 5) became sort of a running joke among the producers: due to Time Travel being involved, too many possible candidates for the role exist and not once has an attempt been made to narrow the circle down.
+- Many plot points of Lost are considered this, but for a specific example, the identity of the shooters in the second outrigger ("The Little Prince", Season 5) became sort of a running joke among the producers: due to Time Travel being involved, too many possible candidates for the role exist and not once has an attempt been made to narrow the circle down.

 - Similarly, in Who spin-off Torchwood, Captain Jack Harkness reveals that he took his name from some poor soldier who died in WWII.
 So... what was he named before that?
 We don't know.
 Even his brother calls him 'Jack'.